eric-pinero/bootbeginner/README.md

 ![](./app/assets/images/form-nav.gif)

 Users can upload an image for their project.
-By integrating Amazon Web Services S3 load time is minimized and storage space is not a concern.
+These uploads are handled through the AWS S3 connection.
+Storing images in S3 reduces load time for the app.

 Every part of a project's edit form is protected by auth routes, ensuring that only the creator can view or edit the incomplete form.
 If a user attempts to manually enter the url for a project's edit page that they do not own, they will be redirected to the home page.